GKPrarthana/GKPrarthana/README.md

  I'm currently studying at <a href="https://www.kdu.ac.lk/" target="_blank">KDU</a> , where I'm honing my skills in statistical analysis, programming, and data visualization.
  </p>

- 🌱 I’m currently learning advanced machine learning techniques, such as deep learning and reinforcement learning

- 💬 Ask me about **anything!😏**

- ⚡ Fun fact **I have a pet cat who loves to cuddle and keep me company while I code**

 <div align=left>